lrgr/munk/README.md

 We also provide Jupyter notebooks, in the `notebooks/` directory to illustrate key concepts of the HANDL algorithm:

 * `HANDL-Demo.ipynb` - A notebook that illustrates the key concepts of HANDL and how HANDL is implemented
-* `Permutation-test.ipynb` - A notebook that shows how permutation tests can be performed to show that HANDL captures functional similarities, across species. from topological features and not only node degrees.
-(See section 2.3 in [1] for more details)

 ## Experiments